 Of all of the dogs included in the pit bull grouping, only one, the American Pit Bull Terrier, is recognized by the United Kennel Club.

-• Coat is short and smooth with colorings that include red, black, fawn, brindle and solid white.
+• Coat is short and smooth with colorings that include red, brown, black, fawn, brindle and solid white.

 • Head is proportionate to the rest of the body.

 • Breed is loyal and obedient, but needs a firm owner so he will know who's in control.

 American Pit Bull Terrier

 • Coat is thick but short.
 This breed is found in a variety of colors.

 • The dog’s body is muscular, with a square build.

 • Breed is very friendly and devoted to its owner.

 • The dog “Petey” that was featured in the "Our Gang" television series was an American Staffordshire Terrier.